auth0/docs/articles/users/concepts/overview-metadata.md

 | [Update User](/api/management/v2#!/Users/patch_users_by_id) | Update a user using a JSON object.
 For example requests see [PATCH /api/v2/users/{id}](/api/management/v2#!/Users/patch_users_by_id).|

 :::note
-For examples and more info you can also refer to [How to Create and Update User Metadata With the Auth0 APIs](/metadata/apis).
+For examples and more information, see [Manage User Metadata](/users/guides/manage-user-metadata).
 :::

 ## Metadata usage